naturalis/galaxy-tool-flash/README.md

 # galaxy-tool-flash
 wrapper for FLASH, this repo can be used for the new (03-04-2019) galaxy 19.01 Naturalis server.
 The old galaxy 16.04 server is not supported anymore with this tool.
+Although FLASh is also available from the toolshed, this specific wrapper fits better in the pipeline because it can handle zip files.

 ## Getting Started
 ### Installing
 Installing the tool for use in Galaxy